congca0/congca0.github.io/talks.md

 ## 2024

 **How to Better Predict the Effect of Urban Traffic and Weather on Air Pollution?
 Norwegian Evidence from Machine Learning Approaches**
-*California Institute of Technology Bray Seminar; Caltech Postdoctoral Association Postdoc Launch Talk; AERE Summer Workshop on Environment, Energy, and Transportation*
+*California Institute of Technology Bray Seminar; Caltech Postdoctoral Association Postdoc Launch Talk*

 **Health Economics and Education Economics: Policy, Skill, and Pollution**
 *Asia Meeting of the Econometric Society*

 **Climate Change and Urban Heat Stress**
-*International Symposium of Spatiotemporal Data Science*
+*Harvard Center for Geographic Analysis Conference, International Symposium of Spatiotemporal Data Science*

 **Environmental Data Science**
 *Division of Geological and Planetary Sciences, California Institute of Technology*